spencerlazzar/spencerlazzar/README.md

 - 🏄‍ Ask me about the time I paddled from Maui to Molokia on a Stand up Paddleboard

+- Checkout my updated porfolio website!
+As always I have some tweaking to do but it's a start! [spencerlazzar.com](spencerlazzar.com)

 **Paddleboarding is how I clear my mind and spend time outside**